Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Methods

 To generate a synthetic BBH population consistent with observational constraints and to fully quantify the statistical uncertainties arising from the finite number of observations, we employed a Monte Carlo sampling method based on the Posterior Predictive Distribution (PPD).
 The specific procedure is as follows:

-\begin{enumerate} \item \textbf{Hyperparameter Posterior Extraction:} Our simulation relies not on a single ``best-fit'' parameter set, but rather utilizes the full chain of hyperparameter posterior samples provided by the LIGO-Virgo-KAGRA (LVK) Collaboration for \citet{Abe_2025}.
+\begin{enumerate} \item \textbf{Hyperparameter Posterior Extraction:} Our simulation relies not on a single ``best-fit'' parameter set, but rather utilizes the full chain of hyperparameter posterior samples provided by the LIGO-Virgo-KAGRA (LVK) Collaboration for \citet{Abe_2025}, specifically the publicly available data release on Zenodo \citep{LVK_Zenodo_GWTC4}.
 For each simulated GW event (or batch of events), we dynamically draw a corresponding vector of population hyperparameters, $\Lambda$ (including mass model parameters such as $\alpha, m_{\mathrm{break}}, \mu_{\mathrm{peak}}$ and spin model parameters $\mu_\chi, \sigma_t$).
 This step ensures that our synthetic population naturally incorporates the confidence intervals of the population inference derived from current observational data.

 \item \textbf{Mass Sampling (Rejection Sampling and Inverse Transform Methods):} For the primary mass $m_1$, the PDF of the ``Broken Power Law + 2 Peaks'' model is analytically complex.
 Consequently, we implemented a Rejection Sampling algorithm.
 We first generated candidate samples from an envelope distribution covering the range $[m_{\mathrm{min}}, m_{\mathrm{max}}]$.
 These candidates were then accepted or rejected based on an acceptance probability derived from the target mass distribution function, effectively filtering the samples to match the fiducial model.